ice-wzl/RouterOS-SMB-DOS-POC/README.md

 Enter 1 or 2:
 -->
 ````
 - Upon executing the script against a vulerable version you will observe the port from going open to closed.
 For option `1` targets, it is unlikely that the service will reopen, requireing a manual restart from the admin or device owner.
 In testing the high version option `2` the kernel will at times restart the service after about 60 seconds, at which time you can utilize the script again.
 After sending the DOS condition a second time it was excceedingly rare for the kernel to restart the service a third time.
 I am unsure as to why the kernel will sometimes decide to bring the service back up.
-I plan to example that further via debugging and reverse engineering.
+I plan to examine that further via debugging and reverse engineering.
 ## Analysis
 - I am quite certain that these two vulnerabilities can be taken further, very possibly resulting in some sort of pwn.
 However, I was unable to progress them any further.
 Furthermore, I was unable to find a reliable way to root the `6.49.10` device, thus getting `gdb` attatched to the `smb` process was not successful.
 - Due to the plethora of vulnerabilities in the lower RouterOS versions, I was able to attatch `gbd` to the `smb` process and debug the crash condition.